litfin88/nextjs-blog-portfolio/README.md

 For deploying, if you are still in developer mode; go to terminal and press `CTRL + C` after that press `Y`.
 Type `npm run build` to your terminal and click enter.
 If everything will go correct, you will see an `out` folder in your project.

 >This folder will contain your base files to deploy your website.
 Copy them to your hosting or Apache server directly.
+(I recommend Vercel app for deploying)

 That's it!
 Congratulations you've got your portfolio/blog website. 🎉🎉🎉 Live Demo: https://nextjs-blog-portfolio.vercel.app/